of all the cockamamy excuses I ever heard—Leo Rosten

-By the look and sound of it, cockamamy (also spelled "cockamamie") seems like an arbitrarily coined nonsense word-but a reasonable explanation for its origin exists.
-Supposedly, cockamamy is an altered form of the term decalcomania, which denotes a process of transferring pictures and designs from specially prepared paper to surfaces such as glass or porcelain.
-The word decalcomania comes from the combination of French décalquer, meaning "to copy by tracing," and -manie, meaning "mania."
-In the 1940s, painted strips of paper with images capable of being transferred to the skin were called "decals" or "cockamanies."
-They were naturally regarded by many as silly novelties.
-Hence, in time, the variant cockamamie came to be used as an adjective meaning "ridiculous."
+By the look and sound of it, cockamamie (also spelled "cockamamy") could have something to do with a rooster and the outrageous sound it makes.
+But in fact, cockamamie is believed to be an altered form of the term decalcomania, which refers to the process, invented in the mid-19th century, of transferring pictures and designs from specially prepared paper to surfaces such as glass or porcelain.
+(The word referring to the picture or design itself, decal, is a shortening of decalcomania.)
+The word decalcomania comes from French, with décalcomanie combining the verb décalquer, meaning "to trace" or "to transfer by tracing," and -manie, meaning "-mania."
+Starting in the 1930s, painted strips of paper with images capable of being transferred to the skin were called decals or—in children's slang—cockamamies.
+Those familiar with today's temporary tattoos will understand quickly that these were regarded by many as silly novelties, lending the word cockamamie the necessary leeway for application to anything ridiculous.